MacBride report: Findings

+The MacBride report highlighted that there was a "one-way street" of information.
+In particular, the MacBride report criticized the visual image that news agencies and mass media nurtured about developing countries in Western countries, which enjoyed a high degree of industrialization.
+The MacBride report lamented that the quality of "communicative content" had started to guide the academy in the scientific discourse.

 The commission presented a preliminary report in October 1978 at the 20th General Conference of UNESCO in Paris.
-The Commission's seminal session on new technologies to address the identified problems, was hosted by India at New Delhi in March 1979.
+The commission's seminal session on new technologies to address the identified problems, was hosted by India at New Delhi in March 1979.
 The final report was delivered to M’Bow in April 1980 and was approved by consensus in the 21st General Conference of UNESCO in Belgrade.
 The commission dissolved after presenting the report.

+Reaction by UN member states

 Because of controversy surrounding the report and the withdrawal of support by the UNESCO leadership in the 1980s for its ideas, the book went out of print and was difficult to obtain.
 A book on the history of the United States and UNESCO was even threatened with legal action and forced to include a disclaimer that UNESCO was in no way involved with it.
 The MacBride report was eventually reprinted by Rowman and Littlefield in the US, and is also freely available online.

+The report had strong international support.
+However, it was condemned by the United States and the United Kingdom as an attack on the freedom of the press.

+Impact in the long run

+In the 1970s and 1980s, major changes in media and communication were enacted thanks to the MacBride report.
+They promoted policies directed at the liberalization of the telecommunication market.
+The monopoly powers as well as the comparative advantage, or dominance, of radio and television broadcasters, as well as newspaper companies.